What is Ohio IX?

 Where is Ohio IX located?

 Inside of the Cologix data center and carrier hotel in Columbus, Ohio.
+Access is also available via remote switch operators throughout the state who extend transport back to the Ohio IX core.

 What do I need to peer with Ohio IX?